 - Spread the chestnuts out on a tray and bake until cooked through and tender (typically around 20-25 minutes)

 - Peel away the skin and check for bad nuts.
-Chestnuts are a natural product so it’s not unusual to find the occasional rotten one
+As noted above, chestnuts are a natural product so it’s not unusual to find inedible ones in there

 - The edible part is the soft yellow-whiteish nut inside the brown exterior